 “We encourage you to do your research in order to make an informed decision,” says Cathie Ireland, Head of Junior Secondary School, Methodist Ladies’ College.
 “Go to open mornings, go on tours, and speak to students on these days, if you can, to gauge whether a school’s culture is the right fit for your daughter.”

 When considering schools, some decisions are straight forward – independent or government, single-sex or co-ed.
 But some considerations are often overlooked.

 “You have to remember that secondary school is a journey,” Cathie says.
 “It might be hard to imagine your daughter as a student in Year 11 or 12 if she is currently 8 years old.
 It’s important to look at the pathways, subjects and opportunities that will be available to them in their later years.
 Parents should always look at the long term, not just think that they will figure it out later on once their child is in Year 9.”

-Particularly for independent schools, Cathie recommends applying for a place by grade 3 or 4 as secondary school offers are usually sent out during Year 4.
+Particularly for independent schools, Cathie recommends applying for a place by grade 2 or 3 as secondary school offers are usually sent out during Year 4.
 “It’s reassuring to have a known pathway ahead,” she says.
-“However, if you have not yet organised these applications it is still worth investigating your options, or join a waitlist.”
+“However, if you have not yet organised these applications it is still worth investigating your options or place your name on a waitlist.”

-It’s easy to be dazzled by flashy new buildings or impressive academic scores, but don’t lose sight of how the school will help your daughter to grow as a person, as well as co-curricular opportunities, programs and outdoor education.
+It’s important to look beyond flashy facilities and impressive academic scores.
+Don’t lose sight of how a school will also help your daughter to grow as a person, as well as co-curricular opportunities, programs and outdoor education.